StasBratanich/AndroidCalculator/README.md

-# Android Calculator
+<h1 align="center">Android Calculator</h1>

+***

-This Android Calculator app provides basic arithmetic calculations and supports parentheses for complex expressions.
-The app is built using Android Studio and Java.
-It features a clean user interface with a text input area for numerical expressions, a result display, and buttons for numbers, operators, and special functions.
+<p align="center">This Android Calculator app provides basic arithmetic calculations and supports parentheses for complex expressions</p>
+<p align="center">The app is built using Android Studio and Java</p>
+<p align="center">It features a clean user interface with a text input area for numerical expressions, a result display, and buttons for numbers, operators, and special functions</p>

 ## Features